nickpfisterer/its-nicks-source/README.md

 # Nick's Source
-The source code for my previous website which lived at [http://its.nicks.space](http://its.nicks.space).
+The source code for a previous version of my personal website which lived at [http://its.nicks.space](http://its.nicks.space).